kelseyde/calvin-chess-engine/README.md

 ## Special Thanks To...

-- The [Chess Programming Wiki](https://www.chessprogramming.org) - An absolutely brilliant resource for all chess engine programmers, this wiki has been my go-to reference for every new topic.
+- The [Chess Programming Wiki](https://www.chessprogramming.org) - A brilliant resource for all chess engine programmers, this wiki has been my go-to reference for every new topic.
+- The kind folks in the Engine Programming Discord server, who were very helpful for answering my various questions related to NNUE implementation.
 - The [TalkChess forums](https://talkchess.com/) - The home for chess engine geeks to talk about geeky chess engine stuff.
 - Other engines - I have drawn inspiration from countless others' engines, including but not limited to: [Chess Coding Adventure](https://github.com/SebLague/Chess-Coding-Adventure) (whose Youtube video inspired me to write my own engine); [Stockfish](https://github.com/official-stockfish/Stockfish) (the queen of all engines); [Leorik](https://github.com/lithander/Leorik) (whose author keeps an excellent devlog on the TalkChess forum); [Lynx](https://github.com/lynx-chess/Lynx) (my frequent Lichess rival); [Rustic](https://github.com/mvanthoor/rustic), [Simbelyne](https://github.com/sroelants/simbelmyne) and [Mantissa](https://github.com/jtheardw/mantissa) (who taught me that Rust is Cool); and many others.